-Market risk is the risk of the investor losing his money because of market- or economy-related factors, like political uncertainty, global slowdown, interest rate change.
+Market risk is the risk of the investor losing his money because of the market- or economy-related factors, like political uncertainty, the global slowdown, interest rate change.

 Market risk is also known as systematic risk.
-These are the risks which affect the entire economy, and macroeconomic conditions.
+These are the risks that affect the entire economy and macroeconomic conditions.
 It is the opposite of unsystematic risk, which is a company-specific risk.

 The best way to handle market risk in a portfolio is to hedge against the risk drivers.

-For example, a portfolio heavily invested in airline stocks has oil cost as its major risk driver.
+For example, a portfolio heavily invested in airline stocks has oil cost as its primary risk driver.
 Hedging against oil price rise would offset market risk.

 Market risk is losses in investment faced by the investor due to fluctuations in the market, which affects the overall productivity and performance of the economy.
 Many factors such as economic slowdown, recession, changes in interest rate, natural calamities, political turmoil, etc. cause fluctuations in the market.